sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 1.

 <a href="" id="browser-preventsmartscreenpromptoverride"></a>**Browser/PreventSmartScreenPromptOverride**
-<p style="margin-left: 20px">Specifies whether users can override the SmartScreen Filter warnings about potentially malicious websites.
+<p style="margin-left: 20px">Specifies whether users can override the Windows Defender SmartScreen Filter warnings about potentially malicious websites.

 <p style="margin-left: 20px">The following list shows the supported values:

 -   0 (default) – Off.
 -   1 – On.

-<p style="margin-left: 20px">Turning this setting on stops users from ignoring the SmartScreen Filter warnings and blocks them from going to the site.
-Turning this setting off, or not configuring it, lets users ignore the SmartScreen Filter warnings about potentially malicious websites and to continue to the site.
+<p style="margin-left: 20px">Turning this setting on stops users from ignoring the Windows Defender SmartScreen Filter warnings and blocks them from going to the site.
+Turning this setting off, or not configuring it, lets users ignore the Windows Defender SmartScreen Filter warnings about potentially malicious websites and to continue to the site.

 <a href="" id="browser-preventsmartscreenpromptoverrideforfiles"></a>**Browser/PreventSmartScreenPromptOverrideForFiles**
-<p style="margin-left: 20px">Specifies whether users can override the SmartScreen Filter warnings about downloading unverified files.
-Turning this setting on stops users from ignoring the SmartScreen Filter warnings and blocks them from downloading unverified files.
-Turning this setting off, or not configuring it, lets users ignore the SmartScreen Filter warnings about unverified files and lets them continue the download process.
+<p style="margin-left: 20px">Specifies whether users can override the Windows Defender SmartScreen Filter warnings about downloading unverified files.
+Turning this setting on stops users from ignoring the Windows Defender SmartScreen Filter warnings and blocks them from downloading unverified files.
+Turning this setting off, or not configuring it, lets users ignore the Windows Defender SmartScreen Filter warnings about unverified files and lets them continue the download process.

 <p style="margin-left: 20px">The following list shows the supported values: